How does Vit2go IMMUNITY work?

 Vitamin A: for good vision

 Vitamin A is a fat-soluble vitamin which the body either takes in through food of builds itself out of pro-vitamin A. Vitamin A is necessary for maintaining a good number of processes.
 The most important one is vision, which would be impossible without vitamin A. The reason for this is that vitamin A is the precursor for several visual pigments.
 An effect of vitamin A deficiency is night blindness.
 In addition, vitamin A influences the composition of the skin and the bones.
-As vitamin A is destroyed by light, it should be stored in a dark place, which is particularly difficult with vitamin A-rich vegetable such as carrots.
+As vitamin A is destroyed by light, it should be stored in a dark place, which is particularly difficult with vitamin A-rich vegetables such as carrots.